Prevent preventable infections in patient care by using a hand hygiene monitoring system for optimal reporting.

 All areas in which patient care is regularly provided are audited.
 Introduce yourself to the head nurse, the head physician of the department or the head of the department and explain your observational function.
 Try to gather a range of information across the different wards and departments.

 The privacy of patients must not be compromised during the audit.
 Obtain the written consent of the patient if necessary.
-Audits must not be conducted during extreme situations (e.g. emergency medical treatment, signs of uncontrolled stress in a health care worker).
+Audits must not be conducted during extreme situations (e.g. emergency medical treatment, signs of uncontrolled stress in a health care employee).

 Perform the audit according to the WHO 5 moments of hand hygiene: